 Browse our website:

-The Oostvaardersplassen is a nature reserve in the Netherlands,
+The Oostvaardersplassen is part of National Reserve Nieuw Land in the Netherlands,

 Despite its age, the polder exists only since 1968, it has an international importance as a European wetland.
 The Oostvaardersplassen can be divided into two areas, wet and dry.